mmazzarolo/just-tap/README.md

 ## Known issues

 The current version of React-Native (`~0.57.0`) has [a rendering issue when using the `useEffect` hook](https://github.com/facebook/react-native/issues/21967#issuecomment-437118881) that makes it delay the first component render.
-As a workaround I noticed that using a `console.warn` in the components that use the `useEffect` hook fixes the issue.
+I noticed that using a `console.warn` in the components that use the `useEffect` hook fixes the issue and I used it as a workaround while developing.
-_(Yes, this means that the app doesn't run smoothly when built in release mode)._
+_(Yes, this means that the app doesn't run smoothly when built in release mode yet)._

-Here is a comparison of the app with and without the `console.warn` calls (see the delay while transitioning between the menu and the game board):
+Here is a comparison of the app with and without the `console.warn` calls (check the delay while transitioning between the menu and the game board):

 <p align="center">
 <img src="./.github/with-warn.gif" width="320"></img>